WATCH: Ecuador score first goal of 2022 World Cup as Valencia bounces back from VAR drama to net penalty

 - Scores again from the penalty spot

 WHAT HAPPENED?
 The first goal of the World Cup arrived on 16 minutes when Valencia rolled home a penalty for Ecuador against hosts Qatar.
-Valencia had earlier seen a goal ruled out for offside and won the penalty after being caught by goalkeeper Saad Al Sheeb.
+Valencia had earlier seen a goal ruled out for offside but bounced back strongly.
+The Ecuador captain won a penalty after being caught by goalkeeper Saad Al Sheeb and coolly converted the ensuing spot-kick.

+The first goal of the #FIFAWorldCup has come from the penalty spot!#BBCFootball #BBCWorldCup pic.twitter.com/BLnogzARhQ— BBC Sport (@BBCSport) November 20, 2022

-THE BIGGER PICTURE: Valencia's goal means he is now Ecuador's highest scoring player in World Cup history with four goals, overtaking Agustín Delgado on three points.
+THE BIGGER PICTURE: Valencia's goal means he is now Ecuador's highest-scoring player in World Cup history with four goals, overtaking Agustin Delgado on three.

 WHAT NEXT FOR ECUADOR?
 Gustavo Alfaro's side are back in action on Friday against the Netherlands.